Propsowicz/hackathon-api-2/README.md

 ## Project

-The task choosen by our team was to create web application to collect and compare statistics of football players.
+The task chosen by our team was to create a web application to collect and compare statistics of football players.

 The setup of our team forced us to create two RestAPI backends and work in the microservices architecture.

-Frontend was created in TSReact.
+The frontend was created in TSReact.
 Backends was created in NestJS [user managment] and Python [data managment].

 ## Primary Plan

-The plan was to create a web application in which the user would be able to find a player's profile, check his statistics, analyze the data, and finally compare him with another player.
+The plan was to create a web application in which the user could find a player's profile, check his statistics, analyze the data, and finally compare him with another player.

 The user should be able to create an account, manage it and pin their favorite players.
 It was also planned to create a subscription model for using the application,